The Bourne Identity (1988 film): Plot

 A man is shot twice on the deck of a ship, during a heavy storm at night.
 The injured man plunges into the Mediterranean Sea, eventually washing ashore in a fishing village off the coast of Southern France.
 Two fishermen take him to the local doctor, a retired surgeon, who nurses him back to health.
-He then discovers he has exceptional skills—fluency in multiple languages, combat prowess, and an ability to adapt to dangerous situations—but has no memory of his past and suffers from amnesia after surviving a gunshot wound to the head.
+He then discovers he has exceptional skills—fluency in multiple languages, combat prowess, and an ability to adapt to dangerous situations—but has no memory of his past and has amnesia after surviving a gunshot wound to the head.
 He’s a ghost in the machine, haunted by fragmented memories and nightmares, pursued by assassins.

 A trail of clues, including a surgically implanted microfilm revealing a Swiss bank account number, leads him to Zurich.
 There, he discovers he has 15 million dollars and retrieves a large sum of money, multiple passports, and a name: Jason Bourne from a safety deposit box.
 However, he soon realizes this might not be his true identity.

 Bourne teams up with Marie St. Jacques, a Canadian government economist he initially takes hostage but who becomes his ally and lover after he saves her life.
 Together, they evade a shadowy network of killers and uncover hints of Bourne's past tied to a mysterious company called Treadstone 71.
 As Bourne pieces together his history, he learns he may have been a United States government operative trained to eliminate a man known only as Carlos, a notorious international terrorist.